zkkv/machine-learning/README.md

 ## Installation

-You will require Poetry build system and dependency management tool.
+You will require Poetry dependency manager.
 The recommended version is 2.0.0.

 Install Poetry in your preferred way.
 Then, clone the project and run: